HUMAN TRAFFICKING IN INDIA AND STRATEGIES TO PREVENT

 7. list of recommendations produced in consultation with governmental and nongovernmental organizations.

-8.There is a need for proactive law enforcement work
+8.There is a need for proactive law

 9. A statewide intelligence database for India’s law enforcement officials regarding human trafficking leads and perpetrators is very much needed.